From Cennini to Elkins: Rethinking Painting Pedagogy Beyond the Atelier and the Art School

 Rose, Christopher Le Brun PRA.
 The studio becomes a place not of recipes or of rhetoric, but of cultivated judgment in response to a living material partner.

-Painting is frequently taught and theorised through two dominant approaches: either as the acquisition of correct skills, framed in technical or imitative terms, or as the development of conceptual positioning, framed within the discourse of contemporary art.
-Both approaches can prove limiting.
-Skill-based approaches often reduce painting to the reproduction of styles, suppressing innovation and ambiguity.
-Conversely, concept-driven approaches often disconnect painting from its material ground, leaving students unable to reconcile theory with practice.
-The history of painting pedagogy can in many ways be read as the alternation between these poles.
-From Cennino Cennini’s Il Libro dell’Arte in the early fifteenth century to James Elkins’ Why Art Cannot Be Taught at the beginning of the twenty-first, the dilemma has persisted: is painting something that can be codified and transmitted, or something that resists codification, slipping into metaphor, irreducibility, and personal discovery?
+Painting is frequently taught and theorised through two dominant approaches: either as the acquisition of correct skills, framed in technical or imitative terms, or as the development of conceptual positioning within contemporary discourse.
+Both approaches prove limiting.
+Skill-based models risk reducing painting to the reproduction of styles, suppressing ambiguity and innovation, while concept-driven models can detach painting from its material ground, leaving students unable to reconcile theory with practice.
+The history of painting pedagogy may thus be read as an oscillation between these poles.
+From Cennino Cennini’s Il Libro dell’Arte in the early fifteenth century to James Elkins’ Why Art Cannot Be Taught at the beginning of the twenty-first, the dilemma persists: is painting something that can be codified and transmitted, or something that resists codification, slipping into irreducibility and personal discovery?

-Yet the limits of this model are as clear as its virtues.
-By defining skill as adherence to precedent, innovation is easily treated as error.
-The atelier’s emphasis on repetition of canonical forms leads to technical assurance but at the cost of agency and experiment.
-It is no accident that the avant-garde of the late nineteenth and early twentieth centuries defined themselves precisely against this orthodoxy.
-The Impressionists’ refusal of academy finish, Cézanne’s reconstruction of form through shifting colour, or Picasso’s demolition of perspective all signalled that the rules of craft had become fetters as well as foundations.
-If Cennini offered a grammar, then by the modern era painting required something more akin to poetry.
+Yet its limits are equally apparent.
+When skill is defined as adherence to precedent, innovation is easily mistaken for error.
+Repetition of canonical forms produces competence but can suppress agency and experiment.
+It is no accident that the avant-garde of the late nineteenth and early twentieth centuries defined themselves against precisely this orthodoxy.
+The Impressionists’ refusal of academic finish, Cézanne’s reconstruction of form through shifting colour, and Picasso’s dismantling of perspective each signal a moment at which inherited grammar became insufficient.
+If Cennini offered painting a syntax, modernism demanded something closer to poetry.

 Painting education as the cultivation of decisions within material practice.
 The RCA 2025.
 (Works from my Entropic Pull of Memory series).